wu-sheng/me/README.md

 First of all, I am an open source lover.
 Contribute for different open source projects in these years.
 And want to continue my contributions. ^_^

 Right now, I am Tetrate.io Founding Engineer & BitMain technical expert.
+Running following Open Source projects
+1. Apache SkyWalking.
+As project creator, PPMC member and committer.
+1. Apache ShardingSphere.
+As project co-founder, prototype author, PPMC member and committer.
+1. Apache Zipkin.
+As contributor, for design and code review.

-In open source world, I am Apache SkyWalking project creator, PPMC member and committer.
-At the same time, I am a member of Cloud Native Computing Foundation (CNCF) OpenTracing Specification Council, for representing SkyWalking project.
+1. Member of Cloud Native Computing Foundation (CNCF) OpenTracing Specification Council, for representing SkyWalking project.

 My work revolves around distributed systems, distributed tracer, APM, and runtime code generation/manipulation tech.
 My primary goal is to build an apm/tracer tool, with _High Efficient_, _Professional_, _for distributed-cluster or cloud_, and also **easy** to use.
 In particular, interested in how to build and diagnose large scale systems.